Bertoid1311/B7094/README.md

 ## Known bugs

 - If line numbering is turned on in the Editor window, the numbers in the parallel list box on the left side of the window will not update automatically as text is typed in.
 But they will be updated if the 'Line Numbers' checkbox is unchecked and then checked again, or if a file is loaded (the latter creates an additional editing box within the same Editor window; multiple text boxes are accessed via the file name tabs near the top of the window).
 If text is entered (or loaded from a file) that's long enough to activate the scroll bar for the edit box, a scroll bar for the list box containing the line numbers will also be activated, but the scrolling will not be synchronized.
 It will be up to the user to synchronize the line numbers with the text -- such as, by moving both bars to the beginning (or the end), and then scrolling downward (or upward) in discrete steps.

-- Neither of the included stand-alone diagnostic programs (the '9M21A' card diagnostic, or the '9M71B' tape diagnostic) will run completely without errors.

 ## About the mainframe